__________________________________________________________________

 names to fit new geographic needs.
 The fourth river in the Garden of Eden was

-of Babylon does not fulfil the requirements of the Garden of Eden.
+The region of Babylon does not fulfil the requirements of the Garden of Eden.

-It has just two rivers,
+It has just two rivers, not four, and they flow southward, not eastward.
+Babylon

-is not enclosed in mountains; it is open at the south and west and easy of
+is not enclosed in mountains; it is open at the south and west and easy of access

 not keep snow very long.
-At the river’s exit there is no canyon for an
+At the river’s exit there is no canyon for an entrance.

-Babylon’s rivers flow directly into the sea, but the Garden of Eden was not near
+Babylon’s rivers flow directly into the sea; but the Garden of Eden was not near

 the sea, for God did not bring to Adam sea animals to be named (Gen. 2:19-20).

-Babylon region does not have the unique climate that could support and
+The Babylon region does not have the unique climate that could support and

 A climate like that is rare.
-There is no ancient evidence that the Babylon
+There is no ancient evidence that the Babylon region

 has ever supported a complete world-variety of plant and animal life.